omilli/omilli/README.md

 ### 👨‍💻 The Organizer

+**tl;dr**
-**tl;dr**: Occasionally hears "you have OCD".
+Occasionally hears "you have OCD".
 Thinks less is more when it comes to getting the best out of people and treats life like one big project broken into a series of sprints.
 Loves pattern detection, problem solving, and making people's lives easier.

 <details>